KDAB/KDAlgorithms/README.md

 Qt
 --
-kdalgorihms supports all of Qt's containers, with the exception that with Qt5 QSet isn't supported.
+kdalgorithms supports all of Qt's containers, with the exception that with Qt5 QSet isn't supported.

 Algorithms
 ==========